jonas-grgt/jonasg.io/content/posts/subtle-art-of-test-method-naming/index.md

   invertPagination: true
 ---

-Regrettably, tests must be encapsulated within methods that demand a name, and as with all aspects of programming, naming often proves to be the most challenging task.
+Tests must be encapsulated within methods that demand a name, and as with all aspects of programming, naming often proves to be the most challenging task.
 <!--more-->
 ---
 In navigating the software landscape, I've encountered varied approaches to naming test methods.
 Some teams grant developers the freedom to name tests as they see fit.
 However, this often leads to a mix of clear, cryptic, misleading, or ambiguous test method names.